andrewwippler/remarkable-email-to-notion/README.md

 ## Docs

 1. https://developers.notion.com/docs/getting-started
+(Create a new notion database.
+The default settings will do; however, I have removed the tags column.
+The script will add email text to the child of the page.)
 2. https://www.qloudx.com/automate-incoming-email-processing-with-amazon-ses-aws-lambda/
 3. https://docs.aws.amazon.com/ses/latest/dg/regions.html#region-receive-email
-Create a new database.
-The default settings will do; however, I have removed the tags column.

 ## Misc Debugging